fecezar/mod-4-project/README.md

 # Project Briefing

+This notebook intends to build a classification model that categorizes wine reviews according to their grape varieties.
+It uses NLTK and a deep neural network to parse the texts.

+The model achieved 72% accuracy in classifying 143,731 reviews to 28 possible varieties.

 ## Dataset

 The dataset consists of wine reviews from the website Wine Enthusiast.
-The data contains information such as the geographical origin, the variety, and price of each wine. https://www.kaggle.com/zynicide/wine-reviews
+The data contains information such as the geographical origin, the variety, and price of each wine. https://www.kaggle.com/zynicide/wine-reviews https://www.kaggle.com/zynicide/wine-reviews/discussion/83970 https://www.kaggle.com/manyregression/updated-wine-enthusiast-review

- ## Objective

-The objective is to see how well a Neural Network can predict the wine variety from the description provided by the reviewers.

 # EDA